• Skip to primary navigation

 • Make the dressing: Add all dressing ingredients to a small bowl and whisk to combine.

 • Rinse and drain black-eyed peas.
-Add to a medium bowl.
+Add to a medium mixing bowl.

-• Finely dice bell pepper, red onion, and tomatoes.
-Roughly chop fresh herbs, large stems removed.
+• Finely dice red pepper, cucumber, red onion, and tomatoes.
+Roughly chop parsley.
 Add to bowl.

-• Pour dressing over top and stir well to combine.
+• Pour dressing over top and toss well to combine.

-• Can eat immediately, but best chilled for at least an hour (or up to 24 hours) first.
+• Enjoy immediately, or chill in the refrigerator for at least an hour to let flavors further combine.
 Re-stir before serving as some dressing will settle at bottom.
-Enjoy it as a salad or chip dip.

 Notes

 *Vinegar: I use Marukan organic rice vinegar (unseasoned).
-If using seasoned vinegar, it typically has sugar and salt already added, so omit the agave and salt or use sparingly.
+Seasoned vinegar typically has sugar and salt added, so omit the maple syrup and salt or use sparingly.

 Nutrition Per Serving (Estimate)